matt-cassinelli/pdf-unlocker/README.md

 # PDF Unlocker

-Sometimes banks and other institutions do not accept password-protected PDF's as evidence for applications etc. This script provides a friendly way to remove the passwords.
-It's basically just a wrapper for [qpdf](https://github.com/qpdf/qpdf).
+Sometimes banks and other institutions don't accept password-protected PDF's as evidence for applications etc. This script provides a friendly way to remove the passwords using [qpdf](https://github.com/qpdf/qpdf).

 # How to use